engycz/RFID-Tag-Guide/README.md

 There are tags known as "Magic Tags" which allow functionality that's not part of the classic MIFARE spec.
 One example is that most Magic Tags allow the UID to be changed, which is normally read-only on MIFARE tags.
-Magic tags are often refered to by their "generation", eg "Magic Gen 1".
+Magic tags are often referred to by their "generation", eg "Magic Gen 1".
 Each newer generation increases the functionality, but tends to also be more expensive)

 Gen 1 --> **Not compatible**(due to AMS checking if tag is unlockable with command 0x40)